Aaron-023/Personal-Portfolio/README.md

 As website styling is my lesser favourite task, I've decided to opt for a clean dark style, which naturally led to questioning how I would draw a user to specific project sections and links.

 I've opted for the use of colour, icons, and transitions as a user hovers over various elements of the site.

+Additionally, as part of the challenge a single element required interactivity via JavaScript.
+I've included a toggle between dark/light styling to suit user preference.